sheelfshah/FlowMatchingForSeq2SeqTextGeneration/README.md

 This project implements flow matching for sequence-to-sequence text generation tasks.
 We use continuous representations of text sequences to enable direct transfer of diffusion techniques from image generation to text generation.

+In this repository, we share our data processing pipeline, training code, evaluation code and pre-trained checkpoints.

 ## Environment Setup

 Run the commands in the setup script: